You Have To See The Adorable New Puppy Kylie Jenner Got For Her Birthday

 There are several other snaps featuring the new puppy in Jenner's lap and by the pool.

-According to Cosmo U.K., Jenner has named the new puppy Penny.
-But even if she just continued to call the puppy "cutie," we'd be happy with that — beacuse it's the perfect name for this adorable little pup who we wish we could adopt ASAP.
+According to Cosmo, Jenner has named the new puppy Penny.
+But even if she just continued to call the puppy "cutie," we'd be happy with that — because it's the perfect name for this adorable little pup who we wish we could adopt ASAP.

 Advertisement